Pterseus/content/data/The_Pathway_of_Life/en.md

 Knowledge is only then knowledge when it has been acquired by an effort of a man's own thinking rather than by memory alone.

 Only when we have forgotten everything that has been taught us do we begin to know truly.
 I shall not come a hair's breadth closer to the knowledge of things as long as I look upon them as I have been taught to do.
 In order to know an object I must approach it as something entirely unknown to me.

-Thoreau.
+_Thoreau_

 #### 3